-We recently had a chat with Ryan, who volunteered at Nkosi’s Haven for a month.
+We recently had a chat with professional Ryan, who volunteered at the Vocational Impact project in South Africa in Johannesburg for a month.

 The money is then granted out to AIDS service organisations, mostly in the US, but they do have a very special grant category that goes to South Africa.

 “The Lion King also helps raise millions and millions of dollars for Broadway Cares.
 So, years and years ago, they decided it was only right and only fair that a considerable amount of money be given back to NGOs in South Africa.
 They have about 20 different grantees in South Africa that get money from Broadway Cares.
-Nikosi’s Haven is one of the most well-known, most beloved ones, and for good reason.
+The Vocational Impact South Africa project is one of the most well-known, most beloved ones, and for good reason.
 It’s got heart.”

-“I arrived with some idea of how I wanted to help, and instantly helped Gail create a direct mail campaign to their existing donors.”
+“I arrived with some idea of how I wanted to help, and instantly helped the Founding Director create a direct mail campaign to their existing donors.”

-“We also built something called Nikosi’s Angels, which is a programme for people to give at a moderate level and become Angels.
-In the evenings, I spent about two hours doing tutoring with some of the older kids.”
+Ryan helped build a programme for people to give at a moderate level and become ‘Angels’.
+In the evenings, he spent about two hours doing tutoring with some of the older kids.

 While Ryan was discussing his work, he also mentioned the freedom the project offers volunteers:

-However, at the end of the day, Ryan said what made the Haven the perfect fit for him was how he immediately felt at home
+Ryan said what made the project the perfect fit for him was how he immediately felt at home

-“I was in touch with Vocational Impact just by email for a month and a half or two months before I went.
+“I was in touch with Vocational Impact by email for a month or so before I went.
 They prepared me with documents and background information.
 This meant I could make a start almost instantly.
 Everyone who walks in those doors is fully embraced by everyone, by the students, by the kids, by the staff.”